Ways to Give

 - Bequests – Help us preserve the past for future generations by making a charitable bequest to the Matheson.
 Simply designate the Matheson History Museum as the beneficiary of your asset by will, trust or other instrument.

-If you have any questions about how to make a legacy gift, please contact Dixie Neilson, Acting Director, at email@example.com or 352-378-2280.
+If you have any questions about how to make a legacy gift, please contact Dixie Neilson, Executive Director, at firstname.lastname@example.org or 352-378-2280.

 The Matheson History Museum is a 501(c)(3) private, non-profit organization.
 The museum’s IRS Form 990s and audit reports are available below.